 Please do not start your application in the last few days of the application period.
 Creating an application is time-consuming and usually, students have queries that need to be clarified, also technical problems cannot be excluded.
 Please note: applications must meet the requirements of the host university (GPA, study level, language skills, etc.) and must be submitted completely and on time.

 Please note that in order to be considered for a PROMOS Study or Internship Abroad Scholarship you must apply separately.
 Please refer to the respective website for details.
 Information about other funding opportunities is outlined on our Financing Your Studies Abroad page.

 A selection committee will select suitable applicants based on the submitted materials.
 The committee is made up of the respective Rector's delegate and representatives from the RWTH International Office, two faculties, and the student body.
-You will receive feedback about the selection result via email approximately four to six weeks after the application deadline.
+You will receive feedback about the selection result via email approximately three to six weeks after the application deadline.
 Please refrain from asking about the status of your application.

 If you are selected, the International Office will nominate you to the host university, which makes the final decision regarding admission or acceptance.

 If you have been selected to study abroad via RWTHweltweit, you can have proof of your stay or the length of your stay issued from the MoveOn application portal at any time, should you need it.

 The RWTH International Office nominates you as a preferred candidate if you are selected, however, the host university makes the final admission decision.

 The application process to the host university is initiated after RWTH announces you will be nominated.